-Board Membership is a volunteer position, and members meet four times a year.
-You can frequently see them at our public events, volunteer trips, making thank-you calls, and around the office.
-We appreciate all of the time and commitment that our amazing Board Members dedicate to ensuring our organization stays strong, and our mission endures.
+Board membership is a volunteer position.
+You can frequently see our dedicated board members attending our public events, volunteer trips, and making thank-you calls.
+We appreciate all of the time and commitment that our amazing Board of Directors dedicates to ensuring our organization stays strong, and our mission endures.

 I’m a Research Professor in the School of Natural Resources and the Environment, University of Arizona.
 My teaching and research interests focus on large landscape conservation, climate change adaptation, public lands policy, and international conservation and sustainable development, and I remain actively involved in a range of field projects related to public lands management, both in the U.S. and internationally.
 I grew up in California (which actually wasn’t that bad), but have always loved the desert Southwest, and was lucky enough to marry a third generation Arizonan, Tahnee Robertson, and become part of the landscape here.